KonduitAI/konduit-serving/dev_docs/README.md

 These docs are designed to explain the architecture of Konduit Serving (for the "new" API as of 05/2020).

 See `ADRs/0003-Pipeline-API_Rewrite.md` for background and motivation on the current design.
+See also: dev_docs/BuildToolReadme.md for details on the Konduit Serving build tool (reading this first is recommended)

 ## Core classes:

 * Pipeline: An *interface* that defines a `Data -> Data` transformation made up of one or more pipeline steps.
-    - Note: There are 2 types - `SequencePipeline` (a stack of operations) and `GraphPipeline` (WIP - a directed acyclic graph possibly including optional branches).
+    - Note: There are 2 types - `SequencePipeline` (a stack of operations) and `GraphPipeline` (a directed acyclic graph possibly including optional branches).
 Analogous to MultiLayerNetwork/Sequential and ComputationGraph/Functional in DL4J/Keras.
 * PipelineStep: Also an interface defines a `Data -> Data` transformation.
 Consider these the building blocks for building a Pipeline
     - Model inference, ETL, data transformation, etc are all implemented as a PipelineStep.